Copycat Culver’s Fried Cheese Curds: Wisconsin’s Golden Treasure

 3. Place the seasoned breadcrumbs in a third shallow bowl.

-4. Drop the battered cheese curds in the flour, then the egg, and finally the bread crumbs.
+4. Drop the battered cheese curds in the flour, the egg, and the bread crumbs.
 Be sure to coat the cheese curds evenly and thoroughly with each layer of the breading.
 Shake off any excess breading.

 5. Place the coated curds on a wire rack resting on a rimmed baking sheet.
 Freeze them for about an hour.